 It’s time to consider what resources you’re going to use to help spread your recruitment message.
 Identify newspapers, newsletters, television stations, radio stations, websites, social media sites, and community billboards that can help you advertise SHIP volunteer opportunities.
 Here’s a list of a few ideas to consider:

-VolunteerWisconsin

-VolunteerMarch
+☐VolunteerWisconsin

+☐VolunteerMarch

-Social Media (Facebook, Instagram, YouTube)
+☐Social Media (Facebook, Instagram, YouTube)

-Organization Website
+☐Organization Website

-Newsletters
+☐Newsletters

-Outreach/Community Events
+☐Outreach/Community Events

-Print Media
+☐Print Media

-Articles

-Editorials

-Advertisements
+☐Articles

+☐Editorials

+☐Advertisements

-Press Releases
+☐Press Releases

-Other:
+☐Other:

 Timeline

-While for many recruitment is an ongoing effort, establishing a timeline for your recruitment plan can help you track and evaluate the effectiveness of your recruitment methods (more information on this is available below).
+While recruitment is often an ongoing effort, establishing a timeline for your recruitment plan can help you track and evaluate the effectiveness of your recruitment methods (more information on this is available below).
 Consider how much time you have available to realistically dedicate to your recruitment plan.
 Are there any upcoming events that may impact your recruitment plan, either positively or negatively?

-Beginning Date:
+Beginning date:

-End Date:
+End date:

+Dates of upcoming events:

-Dates of Upcoming Events:
+Dates of upcoming volunteer training webinars:

 Recruitment Message

 What are you going to say to draw potential volunteers in?
-Especially in terms of recruiting SHIP volunteers, “Volunteers Needed” won’t be sufficient.
+“Volunteers Needed” won’t be sufficient, especially in terms of recruiting SHIP volunteers.
 When developing a recruitment message, be sure to avoid jargon.
 Your message should be easy to understand, clear, and concise.
+Resources for developing a recruitment message are available on the Volunteer Management Resources SharePoint page.

 How can you show the impact your volunteers make?
 What specific examples can we to show the positive impact our organization has?

-What are the benefits of volunteering with your organization? (skill development, networking opportunities, personal and professional goals, etc.) What is your call to action?
+What are the benefits of volunteering with your organization?
+(E.g., skill development, networking opportunities, personal and professional goals, etc.) What is your call to action?

 Recruitment Strategy

 Take the recruitment approaches that you’ve chosen to use from above and fill them into the first column of the chart.
 Determine which products/tools you’re going to use or develop for those approaches and the frequency with which you will use them.
 Laying out all of your recruitment approaches this way will help you visualize your strategy to ensure that collectively your approaches help spread your message and are well spread out over your timeline.